 Dorman Long entered the bridge-building industry from 1924.
 The Sydney Harbour Bridge was their first contract, constructed at an estimated cost of £4.5 million.

-Dorman Long acquired Bolckow Vaughan to form the largest steel, iron and engineering business in the British Empire in 1929.
+Dorman Long acquired Bolckow Vaughan in 1929.
 The merged company had an annual capacity of three million tons of steel (25 percent of British production) and two million tons of pig iron.
 The merger was motivated by a trade slump following the post-war boom, and neither company had issued a dividend since 1921.

 Arthur Dorman died in 1931.
-His obituary in the Yorkshire Post heralded his strong relationship with his workforce.
+His obituary in the Yorkshire Post heralded his strong relationship with his workforce of 25,000 people.
 By this time Dorman Long was the best-known bridge-builder in the world.

 A keen Anglican and Conservative, Dorman was also a generous benefactor.
 He built Dormanstown garden village to improve the living standards of his workforce, and donated the Dorman Museum to the people of Middlesbrough.